-Off late, I have been wondering how to raise a child well.
-With the plethora of advice available, it gets quite confusing.
-No wonder, we as parents, stand baffled with no clear idea of how to raise a child well.
+Of late, I have been wondering how to raise a child well.
+With plethora of advice available, it gets quite confusing.
+No wonder we, as parents, stand baffled with no clear idea of how to raise a child well.

 The checklist of raising a smart, intelligent child is long.
-Music, Reading, Early Literacy, Midline crossing activities, Data handling, Pattern recognition etc. often top the list of raising the ‘Smart, Successful’ child.
+Music, reading, early literacy, sports and games, digital activities and gadget usage, pattern recognition etc. often top the list of raising a smart, successful child.

 Now where does that lead us?
-Should you leave your child and let them grow up like a weed?
-Untamed and directionless?
+Should you leave your child and let them grow up like a weed, untamed and directionless?
 No!
 You should not.
-As a parent, it is your responsibility to guide and assist your child in discovering the best versions of themselves.
+As a parent, it is your responsibility to guide and assist your child in discovering the best version of her or him.

-So, how do you do that without the above-mentioned crazy checklist?
+So, how do you do without the above-mentioned crazy checklist?
 Well!
-I think I have come near to an answer that can help you and me raise a child well.
-A child who is successful and happy in her own right.
+I think I have come near to an answer that can help you and me.

-This two ingredient recipe of raising a child well consists of:
+Here’s the recipe of raising a child well.

-When you are disciplined, the clarity of mind is enhanced manifold.
+When you are disciplined, the clarity of mind enhances manifolds.
 Set your children on a routine as early as possible.
 That will keep your mind clear as well as theirs.
 Knowing what is expected out of them will prompt them to behave better and be less overwhelmed.

 With no apprehension or dilemma of what to do next, your child stays calm and ready to take on the tasks.
 Set time for their free play and structured activities to nurture their mind, heart, body and soul.

-Children need time to play freely to unwind, recharge their creativity and think out of box.
-You would certainly not want to rob them off these essential skills.
+Children need time to play freely to unwind, recharge their creativity and think out-of-the box.
+You would certainly not want to rob them off with these essential skills.